ConnorRigby/elixir-rf69/README.md

 wrap the radio server in your own genserver.
 See the [`Logger` Example](lib/rf69/logger_receiver.ex) for an example.

+[There is a repo here](https://github.com/ConnorRigby/elixir-rf69-examples) with some more examples

 ## Acking

 By default the rf69 server will respond to acks If your implementation requires user acking, when starting